 In the face of low demand, the automaker is forced to offer significant discounts on the Xcite X-Cross 7 and X-Cross 8 models, which reach 300,000 rubles.
 Credit offers are also available: the X-Cross 7 can be purchased for 11,500 rubles per month, and the X-Cross 8 in the Enjoy configuration for 13,500 rubles per month.

-Earlier www1.ru reported that the former Nissan plant is not planning to release new products in 2025.
+Earlier www1.ru reported that the former Nissan plant does not plan to release new products in 2025.

 Read materials on the topic: